This article may contain compensated links. Please read the disclosure for more info.

-Learn quickly all the natural scales in minor for piano in an easy to read chart.
-You get all the fingering for each hand as well!
+Here you can quickly learn all the natural minor scales for piano in easy to read piano charts.
+As an added bonus, you'll learn the correct fingering for each hand as well!

-The finger numbers that are within a parenthesis (5), are alternative fingering and used when you begin, end or turn the scale.
+The finger numbers that are within a parenthesis; (1) and (5), are fingering used when you want to continue playing the scale for more octaves.

-left hand starts on a finger (5), but as you play the scale ascending several
+left hand starts on a finger (5), and as you play the scale ascending several

-octaves you will use finger 1 on that note.
-When you finish the scale you will
+octaves you will use finger 1 on that note instead.
+When you finish the scale after descending all the way, you will

-There are 12 different natural minor scales.
-2 of those have two names, so you could brag and say that you have learned 14!
-Those that have two names look exactly the same on the keyboard, but differently with notes.
+There are 12 natural minor scales, (starting from each key on the keyboard).
+2 of those have two names (so you could brag and say that you have learned 14)!